Why are you campaigning to reopen Beattock Station?

 How can I help?

 We need your help to raise £25,000 for the feasibility study.
 We would love to see you at one or more of the many fundraising events we hold throughout the year.
 These are publicised on our website and via Twitter and our Facebook page.
-You can also donate online, or contact us at email@example.com if you would like to help in any other way.
+You can also donate online, or contact us by email if you would like to help in any other way.
 Every penny counts towards this investment in our communities’ future.